frankquinn89/pands_problem_sheet/README.md

 ----

   ### ***Weekday***

-    Write a program that outputs whether or not today is a weekday.
+    Write a program that outputs a diiferent message depending on if it a weekday or weekend.

-For this program it is neccessary to import *datetime* module so we can manipulete date and time.

-Even though the Programming and scripting [video](https://web.microsoftstream.com/video/77f26693-82ed-4006-8c22-c61d37e2f77f) gave the initial idea, a little bit of research on [Python documentation](https://docs.python.org/3/library/datetime.html#datetime.datetime.now) helped to crack the code.\
-There it was found that by implementing *date.weekday()*, where Monday is 0 and Sunday is 6, it can easily be checked, with the help of *if* statement, whether today is weekday or weekend.

-It's important to run the program on both the weekday and weekend to get a correct result.
+This uses the datetime module.

+It uses the .weekday() function to return the of the week as an integer.
+0-Monday to 6-Sunday.
+If result is 0-4 then it is a weekday, otherwise it is the weekend.

 <details>
-           <summary>User point of view</summary>
+           <summary>How To Run :</summary>
            <p>

-User call of the program is :
+Command line :

 ```
-λ python 5-weekday.py
+λ python weekday.py
 ```
-This program does not requre any user input, it just outputs the result.
-On the weekday result is:
+If result is Monday-Friday (Week day):
 ```
-Yes, unfortunately today is a weekday.
+Yes, unfortunately today is a weekday
 ```
-On the weekend result is:
+If result is Saturday or Sunday (Weekend):
 ```
-It is the weekend, yay!
+It's the weekend, yay!
 ```
 </p>
 </details>